grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 var loginDto = new LoginDto("James", "007");
 ```

-If we were to create a mock, we would probably extract an interface:
+If we were to create a mock, we would probably need to extract an interface:

 ```csharp
 public class ILoginDto